smcclab/smc-course/_workshops/index.md

 hidden: true
 ---

+{:.warn-box}
+The dates/times are all from S1 2021, although the content will be similar next year.

 The primary weekly contact hours are the 2hr workshop session from **3pm--5pm Thursday** in [Marie Reay 4.04](https://www.anu.edu.au/maps#show=108136).
 If you're enrolled in the class, you must be there (in person) every week.